+THIRD PARTY LIABILITY

-THIRD PARTY An individual, entity or program that is or may be liable to pay all or part of the by agreement, circumstance or otherwise, liable to pay all or part of the medical expenses incurred by an applicant, eligible person or member, as defined in 9
+The resources available from an individual, entity or program that is or may be, by agreement, circumstance or otherwise, liable to pay all or part of the medical expenses incurred by an applicant, eligible person or member, as defined in 9 A.A.C.
+22, Articles 1 and 10.